|

 to independence.
 At times, it is easier to contact a specialist

-than to find the DaM.
+than to find the DOM.
 These changes may have affected the

 association, but its mission remains the same: partnership